The-East-Pacific/hello_world/README.md

 It is RECOMMENDED to set your profile picture.
 You can also OPTIONALLY set up 2-Factor Authentication.

+### If you do not know how to code
+You can still learn!
+Javascript and Python are the most widely used languages for NS programming, and there are thousands of tutorials for you.

+If you're not interested in learning how to code, the project boards, issues, and team discussion features of this platform are amazing for general organization.

 ## Disclaimer
 MoVE's department of Information Technology (IT) is the TEP organization in charge of creating the content for this GH org, but all copyright belongs to [The East Pacific Community Corporation (TEPCC)](https://nonprofit.tep.li/home).
 Contributing content to this GH org is equivalent to donating intellectual property to TEPCC, which then makes it available to you under [a custom license](https://www.github.com/The-East-Pacific/hello_world/blob/master/LICENSE.md).
 The License is most similar to the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 In non legalese, you are allowed to adapt, remix, transform, and build upon the material for any purpose — even commercially — under the following terms:
 1. Attribution.
 You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.